 Title: Aggregated Risk - Failure to obtain timely Mental Health treatment impacts adversely on patient care, safety and quality.
-Trust-wide/ Divisional Trust-wide (More than one Division) Identified in BAF Risk IDs BAF/03 Titles ent within partnership organisations (ICS and ICP) gether causing detrimental effect on the health nunities.
-BAF/05 - reputational sta ficant autonomy and maintain a positive result of failure to fulfil regulatory requirement ution and relevant regulations (Risk to safety).
-ID 7067 Current Status Live Risk Register - all risks accepted Opened 06/10/2016 Initial Rating Likelihood: 5 Consequence: 3 Total: 15 Current Rating: Likelihood: 5 Consequence: 3 Total: 15 Target Rating: Likelihood: 2 Consequence:3 Total: 6 Risk Handler: Jonathan Smith Risk Owner: John Bannister Linked to Risks: 2161 - Failure to provide sufficient skilled staffing for the needs of Tier 4 patients on the Paediatrics Ward will adversely continue - (12) 7582 -Inability to meet the needs of high risk mental health patients on in patient wards within ICG - (8) (5083 - Linked to 7582 - Failure to have a robust system to assess and manage patients with mental health needs - 15).
-What is the Hazard: ELHT is not a specialist provide provide inpatient mental healt However, patients with menta present to the Trust and they physical and mental health ass treatment and referral to spec Due to lack of specialist knowl h services.
-I health need do may require both sessments, ialist services.
-What are the risks associated with the Hazard: Breach of statutory targets Impact on other patient care due to resource use and patients and/or carers perceptions Risk of harm to other patients Impact on staffing (medical and nursing) to monitor/ manage patients with MH needs Patient deterioration, or failure to Safeguard
+Trust-wide/ Trust-wide (More than one Division) Divisional Identified in BAF/03 Titles Lack of effective engagement within partnership organisations (ICS and ICP) results in failure to work together causing detrimental effect on the health and wellbeing of our communities.
+BAF Risk IDs BAF/05 reputational sta nding as a r ficant autonomy and maintain a positive esult of failure to fulfil regulatory requirement ation and relevant regulations (Risk to safety).
+ID 7067 Current Status Live Risk Register - all risks accepted Opened 06/10/2016 Initial Rating Likelihood: 5 Current Rating: Likelihood: 5 Target Likelihood: 2 Consequence: 3 Consequence: Rating: Consequence:3 Total: 15 3 Total: 6 Total: 15 Risk Handler: Jonathan Smith Risk Owner: John Bannister Linked 2161 - Failure to provide sufficient skilled to Risks: staffing for the needs of Tier 4 patients on the Paediatrics Ward will adversely continue - (12) 7582 -Inability to meet the needs of high risk mental health patients on in patient wards within ICG - (8) (5083 - Linked to 7582 - Failure to have a robust system to assess and manage patients with mental health needs - 15).
+What is the ELHT is not a specialist provide r or equipped to What are the • Bi reach of statutory targets Hazard: provide inpatient mental healt h services. risks npact on other patient care due to resource use · nd patients and/or carers perceptions present to the Trust and they r • with the • Ri sk of harm to other patients physical and mental health ass Hazard: • In npact on staffing (medical and nursing) to treatment and referral to speci m onitor/ manage patients with MH needs Due to lack of specialist knowle edge, this may • Pa atient deterioration, or failure to Safeguard

 cause deterioration of the patient.
 Risk of patient harm to themselves

 Staff generally do not have training in physical

 interventions and restraint.

 What Frequent meetings to minimise risk Where are the Unplanned demand

-controls are between senior LCFT managers, specialist gaps in • ELCAS only commissioned to provide weekday service
+controls are between senior LCFT managers, specialist gaps in ELCAS only commissioned to provide weekday service

-in place: and urgent care commissioners and Senior control: • Limited appropriately trained agency staff available
+in place: and urgent care commissioners and Senior control: Limited appropriately trained agency staff available

 ELHT managers to discuss issues and

 develop pathways to mitigate risk

 including; Mental Health Shared Care

 policy, OOH Escalation pathway for

 Mental health patients, Instigation of

 24hrs a day Band 3 MH Observation staff.

 Ring fenced assessment beds within LCFT

 bed base (x1Male, x1Female).
 In Family

 Care ongoing liaison with ELCAS and

 Commissioners

 Monthly performance monitoring

 Monitoring through Pennine Lancashire

 Improvement pathway

 Monitoring by Lancashire and Cumbria

 Mental Health Group

 Twice weekly review of performance at

 Executive Team teleconference

 Discussion and review at four times daily

 clinical flow meeting

 Introduction of mental health triage

 service within ED

 What Appropriate management structures in What are the Other agency capacity and availability of s136 facilities

 assurances place to monitor and manage gaps in

 are in place: performance assurance:

 Appropriate monitoring and escalation

 processes in place to highlight and